Jane Munch: Psychiatrist for Heroes

 “Sorry,” said the girl, wiping her mouth clean with the back of her hand.
 “I get motion sickness, too…”

-She scanned the room, seeing the dead bodies and inhaling the crude scent of death, only to hurl over and be sick again.
+Dr. Munch scanned the room, noting the dead bodies and inhaling the crude scent of death.
+She doubled over and was sick again.

 “Oh my god…” she gasped once she had straightened out.
 Like Steve, she was horrified at the massacre before her.